Broughton, Lancashire: Telephone exchange

 Broughton telephone exchange was the UK's first Crossbar exchange.
 The current exchange building, which was extended at the front in the 1980s, was built for a field trial of Plessey's new 5005A crossbar exchange in 1964 replacing Broughton's manual exchange.
 The village was chosen due to its relative proximity to the Plessey factory and research centre at Edge Lane Liverpool.

+Transport

+The transport in the village is run by Stagecoach North Lancashire and Cumbria and Vision bus.

+Stagecoach runs two routes through the village the 40 and the 41.
+The routes go to either Preston or Lancaster/Morecambe via Garstang.

+The 40 runs on a Monday to Saturday Frequency.
+The 41 runs on Sundays.
+Together both routes on a Monday-Saturday make an every 30 minute frequency and every hour on a Sunday.

+Vision bus run the 45 to Preston or Blackburn via Longridge and the 46 to Preston or Longridge.
+Both routes run every hour on Monday to Saturday and every 2 hours on Sunday.

+Information correct as of March 2026.

+Sport

+The second stage of the Tour of Britain Women's cycle race passed through Broughton in 2026.

 Bypass

 Traffic congestion and resultant pollution from the A6 road in Broughton has been an ongoing issue since the 1970s.
 A bypass route to the east of the village was determined in 1991.
 Lancashire County Council was first granted permission for the bypass in 2001, but it was not until 2015 after public consultation that permission to proceed was given by the Secretary of State for Transport.
 The 2 km bypass was opened on 5 October 2017 and is named after local man James Towers, a recipient of the Victoria Cross for efforts in the First World War.
 The route is dualled from its junction with the M55 motorway until the B5269 Whittingham Lane roundabout, then is single carriageway to the old A6, Garstang Road north of the village.
-Around 18 hectares of mainly agricultural land was compulsory purchased for the bypass.
+Around 18 hectares of mainly agricultural land was compulsorily purchased for the bypass.